Annex 1 - Main accounting principles of Bilan Carbone®

 Use (consumption) of fuel for the entire aircraft

-A company performs surface chemical treatments on certain parts of a car engine
+A company carries out chemical surface treatments on certain parts of a car engine

 /